Angels

 Posted by Eddie Lawrence in Angels, Genesis, Theology

 In part one of this series we studied the question of who the “sons of God” are as it pertains to Genesis 6:1-4.
-In part two we questioned if the book of 1 Enoch is a reliable interpretation of the events in Genesis 6.
+Next, in part two, we questioned if the book of 1 Enoch is a reliable interpretation of the events in Genesis 6.
 In this article, we’ll examine Peter and Jude’s quotes from 1 Enoch.

 Continue reading →